rumca-js/RSS-Link-Database/2021/bookmarks_entries.md

  ## Facebook Says Its Rules Apply to All.
 Company Documents Reveal a Secret Elite That’s Exempt. - WSJ
  - [https://www.wsj.com/articles/facebook-files-xcheck-zuckerberg-elite-rules-11631541353](https://www.wsj.com/articles/facebook-files-xcheck-zuckerberg-elite-rules-11631541353)
  - date_published: 2021-09-13T06:55:27+00:00
- - tags: ['inequality', 'facebook', 'manufacturing consent', 'facebook files', 'corporatocracy', 'elite']
+ - tags: ['corporatocracy', 'elite', 'facebook', 'facebook files', 'inequality', 'manufacturing consent']
  - date_dead_since: 2024-10-22T03:48:44.384072+00:00

  ## Chris Corbett on Twitter: "Hey @StarbucksUK and @TrustArc if you get rid of the unnecessary timeouts there won't be any need for this processing "status".
 This only happens when you customise your privacy settings, can you explain that?
 Funny how some dark patterns are just accepted. https://t.co/qA231RjSeb" / Twitter